kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 * I have just finished the manual-fill-in of the Annecy data.

 * I haven't found out a way to "copy paste the progress_report_6 with the email" and keep everything in order and tidy, but instead I will summarize all the decisions we discussed and made from report_1 to report_6 in a monthly report next week.
 I believe this document will help to record our decisions and also help the following students working on this project.
 I will start this document after I finish the entry of Geneva and by then I will also be able to answer your questions related to the free list items in your comments of report_6.

+# Quick Progress Report

+### July 19, 2020
+### Zeyuan Xiong (Victor)

+(Via email)

++ The fill-in work of Geneva data took much more time than I expected.

++ In general I have just finished the fill-in work of both Geneva and Annecy (except for the free list part which as we discussed need to be further checked).
+Still some paragraphs need to be double checked because they use different description as in Torquay and also a general go-through will be good given that the words are intensive and that mistyping could happen.

++ I will write a more formal report about the problems and my solutions to them next week while conducting the double check.
+So there will be two separate reports next week: this one and also the summary of previous reports.